 Responsibilities of the Insurance Company

-Flood insurance – even if you obtain it through the NFIP – is handled by private insurance companies.
-In exchange for the premiums you pay, your insurance company agrees to pay for specified losses, up to the policy limits on your plan.
-After flood damage occurs, you should contact your insurance company immediately and file a claim.
-The insurance agent will assign your claim to an adjuster who should assist you with the claims process and determine the value of damaged property and the cost of repairs.
+After flood damage, you should contact your insurance company immediately and file a claim.
+The insurance agent will assign your claim to an adjuster.
+They will also assist you with the claims process and determine the value of damaged property and the cost of repairs.

 Protecting Your Rights After a Flood